thecodeassassin/influxdb.com/content/blog/2015/07/23/InfluxDB-0_9_2_released-with-groundwork-for-clustering.md

 publishdate: 2015-07-23
 ---

 Today we're releasing InfluxDB 0.9.2, exactly 3 weeks after 0.9.1, which is what we were aiming for.
-Other than the addition of support for SSL, this release was focused on bug fixes and laying the groudwork for lifting the limitations on clustering.
+Other than the addition of support for SSL, this release was focused on bug fixes and laying the groundwork for lifting the limitations on clustering.
 See the <a href="https://github.com/influxdb/influxdb/blob/master/CHANGELOG.md" target="_">CHANGELOG</a> for full details on what went into this 0.9.2.

 ### Clustering, performance and the next release